mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 To expose your server you could just open port 3000 on your router, which will work, but exposing a direct public pathway to your application with zero security implemented is not recommended.
 The better approach would be to set up a subdomain on your website and use a reverse proxy to route and filter requests for that subdomain to your Umami instance.

-I'm going to gloss over this crucial step in the Umami set up and assume if you are looking to self host web analytics, you already self host a website and have a working reverse proxy configuration.
+I'm going to gloss over this crucial step in the Umami set up and assume that if you are looking to self host web analytics, you already self host a website and have a working reverse proxy configuration.
 Reverse proxy set up is a large tutorial in an of itself.
 If you don't have an existing configuration, I recommend [Traefik](https://github.com/traefik/traefik#readme) as it's [what I use](https://github.com/mpdcampbell/selfhosted-services/blob/main/docker-compose-traefik.yml).
 But for immediate results, [this Umami tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-umami-web-analytics-software-on-ubuntu-20-04#step-2-installing-and-configuring-nginx) covers set up of a Nginx web server and adding an SSL cert so your Umami subdomain is HTTPS.
 Though note the Nginx web server is not deployed in Docker, and long term you will want to look into [security headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).

 #### How to actually do the tracking
 As outlined in the [Umami docs](https://umami.is/docs/collect-data), if you click on "Get tracking code" you get a line of HTML to copy into the \<head\> section of your website.
 However, by default the tracking code does not include the "data-do-not-track" flag, meaning by default Umami will ignore any [Do Not Track HTTP requests](https://en.wikipedia.org/wiki/Do_Not_Track).
 I strongly recommend you add this line to respect users wishes, see data-do-not-track usage below: